bartificer/programming-by-stealth/docs/pbs69.md

 ## PBS 68 Challenge Solution

-The challenge set at the end of [the previous instalment](https://bartificer.net/pbs68) was quite straight forward, update either your recipe or mine to make use of a tabbed content region.
+The challenge set at the end of [the previous instalment](https://pbs.bartificer.net/pbs68) was quite straightforward: update either your recipe or mine to make use of a tabbed content region.

 My recipe used the grid layout to position the list of required equipment and the glossary next to each other on larger screens and underneath each other on smaller screens.
 The structure of the code was essentially the following: